 In the latest episode of Brick by Brick, Berkley Edwards is featured and the Gophers wrap up non-conference play.

-Rob Reeves coaches the Gophers' H-backs and tight ends.
+Rob Reeves is in his sixth season as an assistant coach at Minnesota.
+He coaches the Gophers' H-backs and tight ends.

 For three seasons prior to joining the Minnesota staff, Reeves was the running backs coach at Northern Illinois.
-At each stop, Reeves has helped Kill develop some of the nation's top rushing attacks.
 Reeves coached NIU running back Chad Spann to back-to-back First-Team All-MAC honors in 2009 and 2010.
 Spann was named the MAC's Most Valuable Player in 2010 as well.